Protecting the precious environment

 Related information

-Reduce CO2 emissions in the construction stage
+Initiatives at the construction stage

 Initiatives to reduce CO2 emissions at construction sites